Pink Patch Project:

 About The Project

 In honor and recognition of Breast Cancer Awareness Month, the San Rafael Police Department and San Rafael Parking Services will be participating in the Pink Patch Project San Rafael.
-This project is a quickly growing law enforcement public awareness campaign that has taken hold in Southern California, specifically Los Angeles County.
-The San Rafael Police Association is leading the effort to raise awareness about breast cancer.
+This project is a quickly growing national law enforcement breast cancer awareness campaign that originated in Southern California, specifically Los Angeles County.
+For the past several years, the San Rafael Police Association has led the law enforcement effort in Marin County to raise awareness about breast cancer.
 For the month of October, patrol and field personnel will wear pink and black uniform patches, in lieu of standard issued patches, to show their support for breast cancer awareness.

 The commemorative pink patches are available for purchase through the San Rafael Police Association at the San Rafael Police Department Main Office, during business hours only, for $10 each (cash or check).
-The proceeds of patch sales will go to Zero Breast Cancer Marin, a local not-for-profit organization, with a mission to help individuals and communities understand scientific research on environmental risk factors and lifestyle variables that influence breast cancers.
+The proceeds of patch sales will go to support the Pink Patch Project, and Zero Breast Cancer Marin, a local not-for-profit organization, with a mission to help individuals and communities understand scientific research on environmental risk factors and lifestyle variables that influence breast cancers.
 They promote disease prevention through targeted communication of evidence-based recommendations that support health and wellness at key stages of life.
+In addition to pink patches this year, Pink Patch Project commemorative t-shirts are being offered for $20 each.
+The proceeds from the shirts will go to support the Pink Patch Project and #Warrior529.
+The #Warrior529 account was set up to assist law enforcement personnel, and their families, who are facing significant medical challenges.

 Frequently Asked Questions